lostella/podds/README.md

 **Examples:** the ace of spades is `As`, the 10 of diamonds is `Td` and the 4 of clubs is `4c`.

 The results are written onto `stdout`, and error messages (such as when arguments are not correctly formatted) are written to `stderr`.
 This way `podds` can be easily used from a higher-level interface.
-The output has the form: `<key>:<value>` and is supposed to be self-descriptive.Typical command-line interactions look like the following:
+The output has the form: `<key>:<value>` and is supposed to be self-descriptive.Typical command-line interactions look as follows:

 ```
 bash$ ./podds 5 Ts 9d Js 8h 3c